Granta's History and Technology Leadership

 - Partners—with customers via our industrial consortia and user groups; with the world's leading providers of engineering software and materials data; and with the global materials education community.

 - Dedicated resources—130+ people in an organization focused solely on the niche field of materials information technology.

 |1994||Granta Design is founded by Mike Ashby and David Cebon from the Cambridge University Engineering Department.
 The company's unique intellectual property includes: an extensive compilation of materials data; materials property chart (or Ashby chart) methods for presenting and analyzing materials data; the performance index concept - using property charts to identify optimal materials choices for a given engineering application.
 Granta's first product is the Cambridge Materials Selector software for plotting materials property charts, using them for selection, and for teaching of materials engineering.|

 |1995-97||Granta's start-up team focuses on developing and refining its materials data library (using the first implementations of Granta's unique data-checking and estimation techniques) and on improving the systematic materials selection methods of the Cambridge Materials Selector.|

 CES Selector is launched as the first complete software and database system for computer-aided materials and process selection.
-Users can load the system with databases containing data from Granta, from selected third-party data sources, or their own data.
-They can then filter materials against a set of selection criteria and apply charting and systematic selection tools.
+Users load the system with databases containing data from Granta, from third-party data sources, or their own data.
+They filter materials against a set of selection criteria and apply charting and systematic selection tools.

 |2001||Granta provides a digital online version of MIL-HDBK-5, the industry standard design data for aerospace alloys.|